Racial bias can be present (knowingly or unknowingly) in every aspect of the hiring process.

 How can employers avoid racial discrimination when recruiting and hiring?
 Many companies are incorporating racial bias tools as a part of their recruiting culture.
 Blind hiring tools like GapJumpers and Toggl Hire help remove bias from the hiring process.

-A popular blind hiring tool called GapJumpers helps employers create an assessment or “challenge” that relates to the skills needed for an open position.
+A popular blind hiring tool to help remove hidden bias is called GapJumpers helps employers create an assessment or “challenge” that relates to the skills needed for an open position.
 This tool helps remove any chance of racial bias because candidates are ranked based on their performance, not on identifying factors (e.g. their name, education, volunteer work, etc.)

 Hiring managers can choose who to interview based only on the performance and scorecard of the potential candidates.
 The GapJumpers plug-in can also be synced with an Applicant Tracking System (ATS).